turbo9team/turbo9/README.md

 ----------------------------------------

 ## Current Status
-* 99% of instructions work
-* Interrupts incomplete
-* 98% of testcases complete

-### TODO List
+The current version of the Turbo9 is capable of running C code.
+All the 6809 instructions and addressing modes have been implemented and tested expect SYNC and CWAI.
+The signed versions of the Turbo9's 16-bit divide and multiply need to be completed.
+Interrupts are partially implemented including SWI and Reset.
+We are called this version 0.9.
+In order to achieve version 1.0 we require the following:
+* Finish SYNC and CWAI (6809 instructions)
+* Finish EDIVS & EMULS (Turbo9 extensions)

-* Interrupts
+* Finish Interrupts
-* Implement Turbo9S
+* Implement testcases to verify the above

-* SDIV / SMUL
+Other known bugs:
 * fix stim bench
-* pipeline bubbles on reset are benign
+* Verify pipeline bubbles on reset are benign

 ----------------------------------------